Copyright Resources: Getting Started

-KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright and Digital Initiatives provides front-line information, resources, and consultations to KU faculty, staff, and students concerning copyright and fair use of copyrighted materials as they apply to teaching and research, with guidance from the KU Office of the General Counsel as needed.
+KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright and Digital Initiatives unit collaborate to provide front-line information, resources, and consultations to KU faculty, staff, and students concerning copyright and fair use of copyrighted materials as they apply to teaching and research, with guidance from the KU Office of the General Counsel as needed.
 Contact us at copyright@ku.edu for assistance.
 Our team includes:

 We are not attorneys and do not offer legal advice.